Signs, Symptoms & What to Do Next

 What Exactly Is CVI?

 CVI occurs when the valves in the veins of your legs become weak or damaged.
-Instead of pushing blood up to the heart, the blood pools in the lower limbs, causing swelling and pressure in the legs and ankles.
+Instead of providing support in preventing blackflow as the blood returns to the hear, blood pools in the lower limbs, causing swelling and pressure in the legs and ankles.
 Over time, CVI can cause visible skin changes, varicose veins, and even venous ulcers.

 Common Symptoms of CVI